MFJF has two websites: MFJF USA & Canada and MFJF UK.

 Documentaries can be passion projects, the work of independent filmmakers who find funding themselves through connected sources (if the film is highlighting a cause) or crowdfunding.
-If the filmmaker has a back catalogue of work a documentary feature can be funded using the same means as a fiction feature film, equally it is not uncommon for documentary to be financed using the filmmakers credit cards.
-Some of the sources of funding available for documentary filmmakers in the UK are:
+If the filmmaker has a back catalogue of work a documentary feature can be funded using the same means as a fiction feature film, equally it is not uncommon for a documentary to be financed using the filmmaker's credit cards.

 Documentaries are made by independent filmmakers who give over years of their lives to a project.
 American: The Bill Hicks Story took filmmakers Matt Harlock and Paul Thomas 5 years to make, gathering original footage and utilising a photo animation technique to tell the personal story of the comedian Bill Hicks.
 Because the filmmakers act as crew in many circumstances the duration of the project depends on the acquisition of funds and access to the subject matter.